Big Star Copywriting

 2. Site architecture: get your hierarchy right.

 When it comes to content, you need to make sure that the user can get to the right page in as few clicks as possible from your home page.
-As we mentioned above, with a mobile-first approach this is more important than ever.
+As we mentioned above, with a mobile-first approach, this is more important than ever, especially as mobile users will leave a website if they are frustrated with the navigation.

-It makes sense to categorise pages efficiently – it makes it easy to find your destination from anywhere within the site, it makes it easier to manage your online inventory, and it gives you an opportunity to create SEO-friendly category pages which can rank for some of your head terms.
-So if you can create a nice, easy-to-use structure like:
+It makes sense to categorise pages efficiently – it makes it easy to find your destination from anywhere within the site, it makes it easier to manage your online inventory, and it allows you to create SEO-friendly category pages which can rank for some of your head terms.
+So, if you can create a nice, easy-to-use structure like:

 Home > Electric Guitars> Gibson Guitars> Flying V